Article · Feb 13, 2026

 Value: Result of Step 1

-Two notes on the operation.
-Set list (not “add list”) is required: it overwrites the existing field with the searched result, which is what makes the pass idempotent.
-The search runs from the child side, treating the back-reference (Task’s Project) as the source of truth and rebuilding the parent-side list from it.
-This is the structural choice that makes the whole thing work: child-side references are written transactionally with the child record itself, so they are reliable; parent-side list fields are written separately and are not.
+Two things matter here.
+Set list (not “add list”) overwrites the existing field with the searched result.
+That is what makes the pass idempotent.
+The search runs from the child side, treating the Task’s Project back-reference as the source of truth.
+Child-side references are written transactionally with the child record itself.
+They’re reliable.
+Parent-side list fields are written separately and are not.

-To run the pass over the whole database, schedule a parent workflow that paginates over all parents and triggers finalize_parent for each:
+To run it over the whole database, schedule a parent workflow that paginates over all parents and triggers finalize_parent for each:

 Backend workflow: finalize_all_parents